official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 and other evidence with the interpretation and presentation of the evidence in order to make the case for policy action.

-130

-The Report of the Iraq Inquiry837.
-The nature of the two functions is fundamentally different.
+837. The nature of the two functions is fundamentally different.
 As can be seen from the JIC Assessments quoted in, and published with, this report, they contain careful language intended to ensure that no more weight is put on the evidence than it can bear.
 Organising the evidence in order to present an argument in the language of Ministerial